28ede1/untitled-asteroids-repo/README.md

 6. Inside the folder code type
    * python Game.py
-   * or type python3 Game.py

-For deploying a version a game in browser (for future reference only:
+For deploying a version a game in browser (for future reference only):

 1. Have a main.py file at the top directory of the folder.
 2. Import sys, Import asyncio at the top of the file
 3. Find the main game loop function.
 Make it an async function by 1. adding async before the def keyword and 2. adding await asyncio.sleep(0) after the .enddrawing() method (or similar counter part) inside the while loop
 4. Last line of the main.py file should be asyncio.run(SpaceGame().run_optimized()).
 Nothing should come after this.
 5. Like in the WeatherApi.py file, if there is an import requests, this will cause an error.
-Replace with
+Replace with the following..

 import sys